 I love the white with all my meals.

 It took some time to create these two floral containers.
 (Which of course are recycled whiskey bottles.)
 I emptied them the old fashion way; one drink at a time.
 When I finally had the two bottles empty and ready for recycling, I thought of red and white roses.
 Obviously the choice between red and white is a difficult one to make, but I chose “Jack Daniel’s Tennessee Whiskey“, to hold the red rose.
 This is the one I prefer with my meals.
 Of course the colors red and white are used for many subjects.
-Show me yours and I’ll post the best at the end of the year.
-If you are in the top six, I’ll send you an official certificate of congratulations.
+I love red lipstick and white skin.
+In the Gothic World, red and white go well with black.

 The Daisy lasts longer than most spring flowers, but eventually succumbs to death.
 The plant struggles to capture life as long as possible yet it too, will die.
 This is life’s one guarantee, death.
 Gothic.